Understanding Attachment Styles: Why You Love the Way You Do

 What Are Attachment Styles?

-Attachment styles develop early in life, based on how our caregivers responded to our needs.
-They shape how we relate to others in adulthood, especially in close relationships.
+Attachment styles develop early in life, based on how our caregivers responded to our emotional and physical needs.
+These patterns shape how we relate to others in adulthood, especially in close relationships.

 There are four main attachment styles:

-• Anxious: You crave closeness but fear being abandoned or not chosen.
+Anxious: You crave connection but fear being abandoned.
 You might overthink or seek reassurance often.

-• Avoidant: You value independence and may pull away when things get too emotional or vulnerable.
+Avoidant: You value independence and may shut down when emotions get intense.

-• Disorganized (or Fearful-Avoidant): You want connection but also fear it.
-Relationships can feel confusing or chaotic.
+Disorganized (Fearful-Avoidant): You want connection but also fear it.
+Relationships often feel chaotic or unpredictable.

 How Attachment Styles Affect Adult Relationships